 Do I need to race in spikes?

 You’re going to hear different opinions on this from different people so if you are interested in running in spikes please talk to the coaching staff.
 They are definitely not required at any age and are hard to find in small sizes for younger runners.
 Spikes are typically only worn for races and some shorter hard workouts to get acclimated to them.
 They do offer benefits such as very light-weight and additional traction, but to get those you have to give up support and cushioning.
-As runner get older, more competitive, and closer to winning races, things like spikes make more sense and should be considered on a case-by-case basis.
+As runners get older and more competitive, things like spikes make more sense and should be considered on a case-by-case basis.

 Where should I get shoes and what should I wear?

 We have been very happy over the years with the technical support provided by West Seattle Runner on California Ave across from the Hiawatha Community Center and Seven Hills Running Shop in Magnolia near Discovery Park.
-Both stores have fitted the majority of our runners with footwear without issue.
-There are not a lot of options of real running shoes for youth runners, but our local running shop carries the best options out there to choose from and they treat our runners and families with great respect.
+Both stores have fitted the majority of our runners with footwear over the years without issue.
+There are not a lot of options of real running shoes for youth runners, but our local running shops carries the best options out there to choose from and they treat our runners and families with great respect.